 Using longitudinal plane with colour and spectral Doppler (angle of 40-600)5, the extracranial carotid arteries should be assessed for any areas for velocity increase or turbulence from the CCA to the distal ICA and the vertebral artery.

-Peak systolic velocities (PSV) and end diastolic velocities (EDV) should be measured and documented for the CCA, ICA and ECA.
+Peak systolic velocities (PSV) and end diastolic velocities (EDV) should be measured and documented for the CCA and ICA .
 Direction of flow must also be documented in the vertebral artery

 The anatomical location of any haemodynamically significant lesion should be documented.
 A significant stenosis is noted by using the standard criteria: